SaaS Tools for Startups

 PostHog

 AnalyticsOpen-source product analytics with generous free tier.
-Self-host for full control or use cloud.
-Includes session recording and feature flags.
+Self-host for full data control or use managed cloud.
+Includes session recording, feature flags, and event tracking in one platform.

 Mixpanel

-AnalyticsProduct analytics with a free tier good enough for most early-stage startups.
+AnalyticsProduct analytics with a free tier sufficient for most early-stage startups.
+Powerful funnel analysis, cohort tracking, and retention insights.
 Graduate to paid when you need more.

 Help Scout

-SupportClean, simple help desk that scales.
-Human-focused approach to support without enterprise complexity.
+SupportClean, simple help desk that scales from startup to growth-stage.
+Human-focused approach to customer support without enterprise complexity or pricing.

 Crisp

-SupportModern customer messaging with generous free tier.
-Live chat, chatbot, and shared inbox for early support needs.
+SupportModern customer messaging with a generous free tier perfect for startups.
+Combines live chat, chatbot, and shared inbox for handling early support needs efficiently.

 The Startup Stack Philosophy